RWS/tridion-docs-api-docs/apiconcepts/Tridion Docs 14SP3/overview.md

 ## PowerShell modules

 ### [ISHDeploy](https://rws.github.io/ISHDeploy/)
 ISHDeploy is a PowerShell module that enables the code-as-configuration concept for Tridion Docs, starting from version 13.0.0 including 14.0.3.

 ### [ISHRemote](https://github.com/RWS/ISHRemote)
 ISHRemote is a PowerShell module on top of Tridion Docs Content Manager.
 Its goal is business automation on top of the Component Content Management System.

 ### [ISHServer](https://github.com/RWS/ISHServer)
-ISHServer is a PowerShell module to help automate installation of prerequisites for SDL Tridion Docs
+ISHServer is a PowerShell module to help automate installation of prerequisites for Tridion Docs

 ### [ISHBootstrap](https://github.com/RWS/ISHBootstrap)
 ISHBootstrap is a bootstrapper for deployments of Tridion Docs Content Manager